In-Dire-Need/the-build-lab/README.md

 # The Build Lab
-Phillip Healy's Milestone Project 4: Full Stack Frameworks with Django.
+Full Stack Frameworks project with Django.
 The Build Lab is a website for people to come and learn about various deck building games.
 From Collectable Trading Card Games like Magic The Gathering, Yu-gi-oh, etc. To Living Card Games like Android: Netrunner.
 I'm obscessed with building decks and putting together strategy for a competitive edge, fun deck techs, or pure casual fun.

 For this project I thought a site centered around my love of card games, showing off some free advice and entertaining opinions on the games that are out there, as well as some content locked behind a paywall for more serious enthusiasts would be perfect.